London the perfect choice for Euro 2020 climax - new UEFA president

 Real Madrid secured their 33rd La Liga crown on Sunday with their 2-0 win at Malaga, finishing three points above Barcelona and ending a five-year spell without a league title.

-Under the controversial format being used for the tournament's 60th anniversary, those cities will stage four games each with the semi-finals and final at Wembley in the English capital.
+Under the controversial format being used for the tournament's 60th anniversary, those cities will stage four games each with the semi-finals and final in the English capital.

 Before being elected last week, Ceferin had said the plan was a risk and would be difficult for travelling fans.

-In his first official engagement since the election, at the launch of the London logo in a ceremony that will be replicated in the other host cities, the Slovenian lawyer suggested the format would be for one tournament only.
+In his first official engagement since the election, however, the Slovenian lawyer spoke positively about the format at the launch of the London logo in a ceremony that will be replicated in the other host cities over the next few weeks.

+They are Amsterdam, Baku, Bilbao, Brussels, Bucharest, Budapest, Copenhagen, Dublin, Glasgow, Munich, Rome and St Petersburg.

-"I'm delighted to be in England, the home of football, the country that gave football to the world," Ceferin told an audience including delegates from all 13 hosting football associations and England manager Sam Allardyce.
+"I'm delighted to be in England, the country that gave football to the world," Ceferin told an audience including delegates from all 13 hosting football associations and England manager Sam Allardyce.

 "London is a wonderful, vibrant multicultural city and an intense hotbed of football."